RootKit-Org/AI-Aimbot/README.md

 4. To install `PyTorch` go to this website, https://pytorch.org/get-started/locally/, and Select the stable build, your OS, Pip, Python and CUDA 11.3.
 Then select the text that is generated and run that command.

 6. Copy and past the command below into your terminal.
 This will install the Open Source packages needed to run the program.
+You will need to `cd` into the downloaded directory first.
+Follow step 2 in the Run section below if you need help.
 ```
 pip install -r requirements.txt
 ```